White Hills - Ascot

 The employment environment in White Hills - Ascot shows above-average strength when compared nationally

-White Hills - Ascot has a skilled workforce with well-represented essential services sectors.
-The unemployment rate in September 2025 was 3.4%, with an estimated employment growth of 2.4% over the past year.
+White Hills - Ascot has a skilled workforce with notable representation in essential services sectors.
+The unemployment rate was 3.4% as of September 2025, which is 0.4% lower than the Rest of Vic.'s rate of 3.8%.
+Employment growth over the past year was estimated at 2.4%.

 Frequently Asked Questions - Employment